pradeepmurugesan/mattermost-plugin-circleci/README.md

 Pull Requests are welcome!
 You can contact me on the [Mattermost Community ~plugin-circleci channel](https://community.mattermost.com/core/channels/plugin-circleci) where I am `@nathanaelhoun`.

-This plugin use the [new Mattermost Plugin API](https://github.com/mattermost/mattermost-plugin-api) from the Hackathon project, organized by services

 ## Development

 To avoid having to manually install your plugin, build and deploy your plugin using one of the following options.